Mariah Carey's Magical Christmas Special: Soundtrack

-Mariah Carey's Magical Christmas Special (Apple TV+ Original Soundtrack) is the third Christmas album and second soundtrack album by American singer-songwriter and producer Mariah Carey.
+Mariah Carey's Magical Christmas Special (Apple TV+ Original Soundtrack) is the third Christmas album and second soundtrack album by American singer Mariah Carey.
 The soundtrack featured appearances by Ariana Grande, Jennifer Hudson, Jermaine Dupri and Snoop Dogg, and also included a cover of Leroy Anderson's "Sleigh Ride".
 It was released exclusively on Apple Music and iTunes Store on December 4, 2020, and was later released on other platforms on December 11, 2020.

 Singles

 The only single from the soundtrack, a re-recorded version of Carey's original Christmas song "Oh Santa!" (originally released in 2010 as the lead single from Carey's second Christmas album Merry Christmas II You), was released across all platforms on December 4.
 The new version included Grande and Hudson as featured artists.
 The song was received with high praise, and was described as a "girl group moment".
 The song peaked at number 76 on the US Billboard Hot 100, surpassing the original version's peak of number 100; and also charted in several European countries, including Germany, Sweden and the United Kingdom.